coursera/courier/android/README.md

 For primitives this is trivial.
 For complex types this is more difficult, although GSON may be able to produce the default value from static JSON text ?

-Also:
+### Other improvements

 [ ] Support $UNKNOWN for enums, this could be done with a TypeAdapter that delegates back to the
-    enum adapter for recognized symbols.
+    enum adapter for recognized symbols?
+To ease backward compatible changes we need this.

 [ ] Disallow any attempt to serialize to JSON with a unknown union member of enum symbol.
 Clients
     should identify an handle these cases since we do not provide pass-thru.